nahpu/lsumz-mammal-scripts/README.md

 ### 7. Execute the script

-Follow the instruction to execute the script in the `specify7_upload.Rmd` file
+Follow the instructions to execute the script in the `specify7_upload.Rmd` file

 ### 8. Inspect the results

 The resulting file is stored in the `results` folder.
-We recommend to do final check in the file.
-By default, `NAHPU` only put measurement in bracket for tail crop measurements.
-Other inaccuracy will be left as without bracket.
+We recommend doing a final check of the file.
+By default, `NAHPU` only puts measurements in brackets for tail crop measurements.
+Other inaccuracies will be left without brackets.
 Match the bracket with the accuracy note.
-Future `NAHPU` update is planned to match the bracket based on the inaccuracy noted by the users.
+A future `NAHPU` update is planned to match the bracket based on the inaccuracies noted by the users.

 ### 9. Upload to Specify

-Ask the PI. :stuck_out_tongue_winking_eye:
+Ask the curator or the collection manager. :stuck_out_tongue_winking_eye: